South Border: Episode III and present status

-Having gone through another major change in their lead vocals lineup, the band scored a major win when they got not one but two astonishing vocal talents in Vince Alaras and Duncan Ramos.
+Having gone through another major change in their lead vocals lineup, the band hired the two vocal talents Vince Alaras and Duncan Ramos.
 Twenty-six-year-old Alaras was a member of La Salle Green Hills’s Kundirana and was then known as "the boy who sounded like Brian McKnight".
-The younger Ramos on the other hand was a child prodigy — a singing and dancing wonder boy from Cebu who often accompanied Gary Valenciano on his shows and tours all over the country.
+The younger Ramos, on the other hand, was a singer from Cebu who often accompanied Gary Valenciano on his shows and tours all over the country.

-The two new talents who danced as well as they sang provided a fresh and youthful take on South Border, which has since then came up with hits such as "Rainbow" which first hit the airwaves in 2003 for the promotion of Sharon Cuneta's Metro Manila Film Festival entry, Crying Ladies.
+The two new talents who danced as well as they sang provided a fresh and youthful take on South Border, which has since then come up with hits such as "Rainbow" which first hit the airwaves in 2003 for the promotion of Sharon Cuneta's Metro Manila Film Festival entry, Crying Ladies.
 South Border's music even dominated television with their song "Ikaw Nga", the love theme from the television series Mulawin.
 In 2004, the band released their first album under their own independent label.
-Episode III was a big commercial success that included the hits "The Show" and "Brown Hand Smash" — two songs that gave the group an edgier, danceable R&B sound.
+Episode III was a big commercial success and included the hits "The Show" and "Brown Hand Smash" — two songs that gave the group an edgier, danceable R&B sound.

-In August 2007, the band officially announced the departure of its two vocalist, Duncan Ramos and Vince Alaras.
+In August 2007, the band officially announced the departure of its two vocalists, Duncan Ramos and Vince Alaras.
 The band reportedly claimed that the two wanted to pursue solo careers in the future.
 Both left on good terms with the band.
 Durias then took responsibility over most of the lead vocals until international singing champion Kell Gatdula (former lead singer of 1990s vocal group Fourmula, later renamed to Formula) came over on the same year.
 Months later, the rest of the band members sought permanent residence in the United States along with their families.
 Gatdula left in 2010.

 Currently, Jay Durias is the only remaining original member of the band after Ric Junasa left the band sometime in 2012–2013.
 On the other hand, Vince Alaras briefly reunited with the band between 2013 and 2014.

 In 2014, the band signed up with Curve Entertainment Inc, spearheaded by Mr. Narciso Chan of Sony BMG.
 It also marked the year that Kell Gatdula reunited with South Border.

 On June 26, 2020, they were featured as guest performers on The Today Show on NBC and were commented on as "the Boyz II Men of the Philippines".

-In 2022, the band performed in political rallies of the Uniteam, in support of President-elect Ferdinand Marcos Jr..
+In 2022, the band performed in political rallies of the Uniteam, in support of President-elect Bongbong Marcos.